Category: FILM PRODUCTION

 Through observational shooting and simply editing the long shots without too much intervention, the director clearly reaches his goal – to make the audience become a part of these people.
 The area of factories that don’t correspond to the modern standards of privacy, business ethics, healthy lifestyle and many other important for us stuff transforms into a laboratory of life.
 In other words, though young people are coming here to earn money to build their future, they also share each other’s life and wisdom, they play, flirt, create or terminate relationships.
 In other words, they come here to collect money, but they also collect some skills, knowledge, dreams, and people for the rest of their lives.
 This transformation is invisible – one can never understand when it started or happened, just the feeling stays in the unconscious level.
 Probably this is the reason why in the announcements of the LuxFilmFest Wang Bing is presented as China’s poet of observation.

 There is another contradictory element in “Youth (Spring)” and it’s about the dreams of the young generation.
 One of the girls tells his co-worker that they can’t get into a relationship as her family expects her to marry a boy from a rich family to help their economic predicaments.
 This kind of talk that appears in different parts of the film seems to be just simple and honest conversations, nothing more.
 But in fact, those create an emotional windmill inside the viewer.
 Particularly, the viewer, on the level of the brain and heart, starts to perceive different information and becomes confused – are these people happy, is there any chance their dreams will come true, what’s the aim of their life?
-Subsequently, these thoughts and feelings slice onto another level – what’s the difference between the life of those protagonists and ours, the viewers, by and large․․․ Are we, the viewers happy, what were our dreams and what happened with those, what’s the aim of our lives.
+Subsequently, these thoughts and feelings slide onto another level – what’s the difference between the life of those protagonists and ours, the viewers, by and large․․․ Are we, the viewers happy, what were our dreams and what happened with those, what’s the aim of our lives.

-4. Technological Exploration: Contrasting “Youth (Spring)” and “Knit’s Island”
+3. Technological Exploration: Contrasting “Youth (Spring)” and “Knit’s Island”

 Reaching this emotional impact through simple real-life filming techniques is the point where the documentary “Youth (Spring)” contradicts another documentary presented at the LuxFilmFest.
 The directors of both films aim to document human souls by visualising (materialising) their feelings.
 This can be considered one of the most essential missions of documentary cinema.
 Both films managed to reach this level by totally different artistic and technical means.

-In “Youth (Spring)”, that’s a co-production between France, Luxembourg and Netherlands, the characters appear in front of the camera physically, which can create a need to “act themselves”, in other words- to make efforts to look natural.
+In “Youth (Spring)”, which is a co-production between France, Luxembourg and Netherlands, the characters appear in front of the camera physically, which can create a need to “act themselves”, in other words- to make efforts to look natural.
 In another documentary included in the festival program, “Knit’s Island” made by Ekiem Barbier, Guilhem Causse, Quentin L’Helgouac’h, the protagonists seem to be more secure in showing their honest thoughts and feelings, emotions, and beliefs as physically they’re invisible, also because they don’t see a camera.
 In a game environment – a virtual world where almost all the film is made, they’re allowed to do whatever they feel like, so they will not be punished for anything they do.

 In both films, the protagonists of stories are the generalised characters.
 In one case it’s the young person working in Zhili – one of the textile industry centers in China, and the other is the human of civilised world trying to actualise their imagination of possible ideal life in the virtual world.
 And both are static characters – the aim of the films is not to show the change of protagonists during the film but to make the audience feel their environment and reality.